am0rlock/blotch/README.md

 ```
 /*
- * Returns the top posts from the specified
+ * Returns an array of the PostIDs of the top
- * range.
-If range is invalid, it returns
+ * posts from the specified range.
+If the range
- * an error.
+ * is invalid, it returns an error
  */
 func getTopPosts(start : Nat64, end : Int64) : async Result<[PostID], PostDatabaseError>
 ```